-Credits: No credits are counted towards graduation for those who have completed Vp240
+Credits: No credits are counted towards graduation for those who have completed Vp245/250

-Prerequisites: Vp160 Co-requisites: Vp241
+Prerequisites: Vp160

 Content: A rigorous introduction to the theory of electromagnetic phenomena.
 Topics include electric and magnetic fields and potentials, DC and AC circuits, inductance and Maxwell's equations.